Drinkwater Bridge and Underpass Repair Work

 Construction work to build a new supporting wall will begin in December of 2018 and is scheduled to be complete sometime during the fall of 2019.

 One of the major causes of the concrete deterioration was water.
 We can no longer water the plants that are on the compromised bridge deck.

 Scottsdale Arts and the City are working together find a new home in the Civic Center area for public art pieces currently on the overpass.
-The LOVE sculpture has been moved just north of Civic Center Library and north of City Hall and other pieces are being relocated in the area.
+The LOVE sculpture has been moved closer to Civic Center Library with City Hall and fountains as its new backdrop.
+Other public art pieces are being relocated in the area.